stickiebomb/stickiebomb/README.md

 ## my stuff

 @officialstickie on discord
-my fucking profile that you're on right now
+and also my fucking profile that you're on right now

 ## cool stuff about me